Add a Friendly Face to Your Employees’ 401(k)s

 Or sometimes, your employees really do have unusual life circumstances that make for complicated financial decisions.
 The sort of scenarios that aren’t easy to automate.
 Maybe they’re high earners, for example, trying to weigh the pros and cons of a Roth IRA conversion.

-In any case, it’s helpful to have a CFP® professional like Corbin available to talk with.
+In any case, it’s helpful to have an advisor like Corbin available to talk with.
 Giving your employees this premium resource can help boost your plan’s participation rate and may improve their financial wellbeing.
 It can also elevate your 401(k) above your competitors.

 Retirement saving’s role in the recruiting arms race

 So far we’ve focused on the benefits of Financial Coaching to your existing employees.
 We haven’t touched on the appeal to prospective employees, the people you’re hoping fill your talent pipeline for years to come.

 To some of these workers, a 401(k) is an expectation and neither a surprise nor a delight.
 They’ve seen plenty of cookie cutter retirement benefits in past jobs and none stood out, at least for the right reasons.

 While some companies consider this business as usual, another box to check in their benefits package, others see an advantage just waiting to be taken.
 Because let’s be real, what actually stands out: a piece of paper in your benefits packet, or real-time access to an expert like Corbin?

 Don’t take our word for it, listen to the recruits.
 We surveyed workers—and 1-in-5 said access to a live financial advisor could entice them to leave their current job.